digital-logic-and-computer-design/vscode-riscv-venus-2/readme.md

 ![Venus Options](docs/VenusOptions.gif "Venus Options")

 There is also Support for the VSCode-Inherent [launch.json](https://go.microsoft.com/fwlink/?linkid=830387).
-There are pre-made configs availale which you can access by typing "Venus...".
-Alternitavely a full launch.json currently looks like this.
+There are pre-made configs available which you can access by typing "Venus...".
+Alternatively a full launch.json currently looks like this.
 ```
 {
     // Use IntelliSense to learn about possible attributes.